yogeshiyer13/Localizing-Vehicles-via-Semantic-Segmentation/readme.md

 ### Introduction

-This is a project in which we just move the [DSRG](https://github.com/speedinghzl/DSRG) to tensorflow.
+This is a project in which we use the [DSRG](https://github.com/speedinghzl/DSRG) and implemet it using tensorflow.
 The DSRG is referring to the approach for weakly-supervised semantic segmentation in the paper ["Weakly-Supervised Semantic Segmentation Network with Deep Seeded Region Growing"](https://github.com/speedinghzl/DSRG).

-And here, the tensorflow is used to implement the approach with the help of the [DSRG](https://github.com/speedinghzl/DSRG) project.
+### About

+Semantic segmentation, is a novel image annotating approach, coming towards “Classification” and “Object Detection”.
+As we know, classification is the process of determining the type of object to which the input image belongs to, also called as “image-level label”; and “Object Detection” a process providing information about the location and size of the image.
+Semantic Segmentation deals with labelling individual pixels of the images as an instance of object classes.

 ### Preparation